bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 - Develop skills in XML hacking;
 - Highlight the differences between exponential coalescent and fossilised-birth-death skylines.

-If this tutorial has been useful to you, please consider citing {% cite Allen2023 --file Tutorial-Template/master-refs.bib %}, from which these analyses are taken.

 ## The data

 We will be inferring our skyline parameters using a ready-made phylogeny containing 420 dinosaur species, published by {% cite Lloyd2008 --file Tutorial-Template/master-refs.bib %}.
 This phylogeny is a 'supertree', created using an informal method to collate several smaller dinosaur phylogenies into a larger one.
 Supertrees are typically cladograms, and must be timescaled using fossil data to estimate their branch lengths.
 The branch lengths we use here were inferred by {% cite Sakamoto2016 --file Tutorial-Template/master-refs.bib %}: they used fossil occurrences from the [Paleobiology Database](http://paleobiodb.org) to infer the midpoint of the temporal range of each tip, and timescaled the phylogeny using the "equal" method, which distributes time evenly between the available branches.